 We just spent several minutes discussing pet stains and dog odor and you want to excuse your lack of enforcement of the No Dogs on the Couch Rule?

 I’m not buying it.

-Me allowing my Mastiffs to destroy every piece of furniture in my home is not showing love.
+Allowing my Mastiffs to destroy every piece of furniture in my home is not showing love.

 My recommendation is to keep your dogs off of your furniture.
 All furniture.
-Beds, couches, chairs, ottomans, loveseats, lazyboys, and any other item in your home where a human body will be sitting or laying down.
+Beds, couches, chairs, ottomans, loveseats, lazyboys, and any other item in your home where a human body will be sitting or lying down.

 You may also be interested in my review of the PetSafe Scat Mat, which I absolutely love.
 I love these mats so much that I purchased two more for our new chair and ottoman.

 The Scat Mat is a clear plastic mat that you place on your couch and set to either make a sound or make a sound and release a static charge if your dog gets up on it.